-We also have activities geared toward networking and engaging with fellow club members along with the School of Labor and Employment Relation’s alumni, faculty, and staff.
-These activities include fundraising efforts for both THON and Relay for Life, our Fall Hayride, our Student-Faculty Bowling event, IM Volleyball, and much more!
+We also have activities geared toward networking and engaging with fellow club members along with the School of Labor and Employment Relations’ alumni, faculty, and staff.
+These activities include our Fall Hayride, our Student-Faculty Bowling event, IM Volleyball, and much more!

-If you want to learn more about SHRM-SLER, please contact the club’s current president, Mary Enger.
-If you would like to be added to receive our emails, please contact the club’s current secretary, Lauren Caviston.
+If you want to learn more about SHRM-SLER, please contact the club’s current president, Lindsay Conrad.
+If you would like to be added to receive our emails, please contact the club’s current secretary, Brian Komaromy.

 SHRM/SLER in the News

 Check out this news story about the club!
-Past president Mary Enger and current president Alexandra Luongo talk about their experiences with SHRM/SLER and the benefits of joining.
+Past presidents Mary Enger and Alexandra Luongo talk about their experiences with SHRM/SLER and the benefits of joining.